 In 2020, we granted PRSUs to our executive officers.
 For the executive officers other than the CEO, COO and the CFO, the PRSUs vested as to one-third of the total number of PRSUs underlying the award on the first, second and third anniversaries of the applicable grant date, subject to a determination by the CEO and Compensation Committee that the officers had met their individual performance goals for the applicable years and continued service through such vesting date.
-For the CEO, COO and the CFO, the PRSUs cliff-vested on March 6, 2023 and were further subjected to continued service through such vesting date and the achievement of minimum three-year cumulative adjusted revenue dollar target growth rate and adjusted EPS dollar target growth rate targets, which when reviewed against a predetermined vesting matrix could have resulted in the vesting 0% to 250% of the awarded PRSUs.
-In February 2021, the Compensation Committee made the determination that the executive officers other than the CEO, COO and CFO met their individual performance goals for 2020; therefore one-third of their 2020 PRSUs awarded vested during 2021.
-Additionally, during February 2021, the Compensation Committee, modified the potential vesting percentages related to the 2020 PRSU awards for the CEO, COO and CFO, as the original potential percentages were established immediately before the onset of the COVID-19 pandemic.
+In February 2021, 2022, and 2023, the Compensation Committee made the determination that the executive officers other than the CEO, CFO and COO met their individual performance goals for 2021, 2022 and 2023, respectively, and therefore one-third of their 2020 PRSUs awarded vested during 2021, 2022 and 2023.
+For the CEO, COO and the CFO, the PRSUs cliff-vested on March 6, 2023, subject to continued service through such vesting date and the achievement of minimum three-year cumulative adjusted revenue dollar target growth rate and adjusted EPS dollar target growth rate targets, which when reviewed against a predetermined vesting matrix such PRSUs originally had the potential to vest from 0% to 250% of the awarded PRSUs.
+During February 2021, the Compensation Committee, modified the potential vesting percentages related to the 2020 PRSU awards for the CEO, COO and CFO, as the original potential percentages were established immediately before the onset of the COVID-19 pandemic.
 The Compensation Committee determined to adjust the CEO, COO and CFO's potential to earn from between 0% and 250% of the awarded PRSUs, to an increased potential to earn between 50% and 300% of the award granted, subject to the same minimum threshold revenue and EPS targets set forth above to be achieved by the Company.
 The additional compensation expense as a result of modifying the 2020 PRSUs granted to our CEO, COO and CFO totaled \$2.1 million recognized over the remaining amortization period from the date of modification.
-In February 2022, the Compensation Committee made the determination that the executive officers other than the CEO, CFO and COO met their individual performance goals for 2021, therefore one-third of their 2020 PRSUs awarded vested during 2022.
-In February 2023, the Compensation Committee made the determination that the executive officers other than the CEO, CFO and COO met their individual performance goals for 2022, therefore the final third of their 2020 PRSUs awarded vested during 2023.
 The performance period related to the 2020 CEO, COO and CFO PRSUs ended on December 31, 2022 and in February 2023 the Compensation Committee determined that 188% of the awarded PRSUs were earned based on the actual cumulative adjusted revenue dollar growth rate and adjusted EPS dollar target growth rate achieved during the performance period.